cloudflare/cloudflare-docs/content/ssl/reference/migration-guides/digicert-update/_index.md

 # DigiCert update

+{{<render file="_digicert-offboarding-paused">}}

-In the latter half of 2022, Cloudflare will begin deprecating DigiCert as a Certificate Authority available for a variety of certificates:
+Cloudflare will begin deprecating DigiCert as a Certificate Authority available for a variety of certificates:

 {{<directory-listing>}}